Sal-Abu/sal-abu.github.io/content/posts/Contradictions in Holy Texts.md

 +++
-title = "Contradictions in Holy Texts are, for the Most Part, Irrelevant" date = "2025-01-09" aliases = [""] name = "Contradictions in Holy Texts"
+title = "Contradictions in Holy Texts Are, For The Most Part, Irrelevant"

+date = "2025-01-09"
+aliases = [""]
+name = "Contradictions in Holy Texts"